flojoy-ai/docs/docs/nodes/AI_ML/CLASSIFICATION/TRAIN_TEST_SPLIT/examples/EX1/example.md

-In this example, the `READ_CSV` node loads a local .csv file and passes it to our `TRAIN_TEST_SPLIT` node.
-This node divides the data file according to the test size specified, which can then be used for training and testing of ML models.
-The information is displayed with the `TABLE` node.
+In this example, the `READ_CSV` node loads a local .csv file and passes it to our `TRAIN_TEST_SPLIT` node which divides up the data file according to the test size specified which then can be used for training and testing for ML models.
+The information is displayed with `TABLE` node.